www.LinuxHowtos.org

 -

--1 includes all certs, 0 does not include any certs, 1 includes only the
+Using n of-2 includes all certificate except for the root cert,-1 includes all certs, 0 does not include any certs, 1 includes only the

 signers cert and all other positive values include up to n

 certificates starting with the signer cert.
-The default is -2.
+The default is-2.

 - --cipher-algo oid